rcfdtools/R.SAWB/README.md

 ## Pending tasks

-* Conversion units, e.g. m to mm
+* Point processing = True
+* Polygon processing = True
+* Plot title with datasource information
-* Automatically creates the ppoi folder structure
+* Creates the PPOI folder structure
+* Purge last results before a new running
 * Compress .nc & .csv into .zip files (95MB part files)
 * General statistics over the data source file .nc and the study zone
-* Point processing = True
-* Polygon processing = True
 * Log record separators in console
 * Location map, world.
 Rectangle data source, rectangle study zone, point
 * Rain and evaporation time series over point and polygon.
 P-E. Graph and table
-* Ppoi GeoJson map
+* PPOI GeoJson map
 * Gift and video animation for temporal map data
 * Integrated script for run all the proceses
 * Scientific Markdown report for each poi or zone